 Managing Marketing Operations

-A fractional CMO oversees the daily marketing activities to ensure everything runs smoothly.
+A fractional CMO oversees daily marketing activities to ensure everything runs smoothly.
 They often implement systems for tracking performance, manage marketing budgets for the best return on investment, and ensure brand consistency everywhere.

 Team Leadership and Mentorship